ChiccoDorato/RayCharles/README.md

 $ ./RayCharles.sh inputScene.txt animationName
 ```

 and the file animationName.mp4 will be inserted into the animations subdirectory.
 All the frames are collected in the pngFrames subdirectory.
+By default the images are rendered with -d=3 and -spp=4 (see render help menu).

 ## Examples
 **Demo.**